BarushevEA/evg_tamplater/README.md

 * `qsi-mouseup="functionName"` - Serving a qsi-mouseup action using function name.
 * `qsi-mousedown="functionName"` - Serving a qsi-mousedown action using function name.
 * `qsi-cls="classCondition"` - Serving classes based on conditions using variable name or function name.

+## CSS Encryption Note

-### !!!
-IMPORTANT !!! if you want to use css encryption - className != conditionName
+If you want to use CSS encryption, ensure that className is not equal to conditionName.

+### Examples
 ```js
 <div qsi-cls="class1">=== div.classList.add("class1")
     <div qsi-cls="class1:true">=== div.classList.add("class1")